-Townhomes at Liberty Place involves the new construction of 39 apartments at 2525, 2613 and 2701 East Belt Boulevard in Richmond.
+Townhomes at Warwick Place III involves the new construction of 65 apartments at 5300, 5311, 5315 and 5323 Warwick Road in Richmond.
 The project will target family (general-occupancy) households earning up to 40%, 50% and 60% of Area Median Household Income (AMHI) under the LIHTC program.
 None of the units within the subject development will receive project-based rental assistance.
 The proposed project is expected to be complete by June 2023.
+Note that Townhomes at Warwick Place I was built in 2015 and includes 40 units, which are 97.5% occupied as the result of one vacant unit.
+Townhomes at Warwick Place II is currently under construction and will include 30 units, expected to be completed by spring 2021.
 Additional details of the subject project can be found in Section III - Project Description of this report.